PoorHttp/PoorWSGI/doc/documentation.rst

 Usage
 `````

-There is check_digest decorator, which can be used simply to check
+There is a check_digest decorator, which can be used to check the
 ``Authorization`` header in client requests.
-Be careful to overriding default
+Be careful when overriding the
-HTTP_UNAUTHORIZED handler, which must return right ``WWW-Authenticate`` header,
+default HTTP_UNAUTHORIZED handler - it must return the correct
+``WWW-Authenticate`` header when the browser does not send a valid
-when browser doesn't sent right ``Authorization`` header.
+``Authorization`` header.

 .. code:: python